Mrs Rice and her 5 Children Died on the Titanic

 They were on their way home to Spokane Washington as 1st class passengers on the Titanic.
 Charles Hays died that night but his wife Clara, daughter and son in law all survived.
 His body was recovered and identified and he was buried in Montreal.

-Titanic Monument at Fairmount Memorial Park
+Fairmount Memorial Park

 The Titanic Monument at Fairmount Memorial Park was erected behind William Rice’s grave.
 The front of the monument explains in writing engraved in granite the connection to the town and the sinking of the Titanic.

 There is also a sketch of the pocket watch that belonged to John Chapman.
 The picture on the monument in Cobh, formally Queenstown of Margaret Rice and her children is also reproduced here.